What does it take to start a small business?

 State grants — It’s best to contact the agency sponsoring the grant and request the necessary forms.

-Corporate grants — Much, if not all, of the forms and information you need will likely be found on their website.
+Corporate grants — Most, if not all, of the forms and information you need will likely be found on their website.

 If you don’t have one now, this could be a good reason to put your business plan together.
+You’ll likely find that it will come in handy when you’re writing the grant proposal.
 A good business plan can help in other areas as well, including loan applications and long-term planning.

 Business plans take many different forms, but it should cover what you do, why it’s important, the problem or challenge you’re trying to solve, and how you plan to execute it.